 What are Medical Devices?
 Types, Regulation, and Future Trends

 Types of medical devices encompass a broad range of products essential for diagnosing, preventing, and treating diseases and medical conditions.
 They vary from simple instruments like thermometers to complex machinery like MRI scanners.
 This field’s regulation, classification, and innovation are crucial for ensuring safety and efficacy.
-This article delves into the definition, types, regulations, and future trends of medical devices, offering a comprehensive overview of their importance in modern healthcare.
+This article looks into the definition, types, regulations, and future trends of medical devices, offering a comprehensive overview of their importance in modern healthcare.

 Introduction to Medical Devices